anvansic/eilat-project/README.md

 Upon running the application, a Google Maps map of Eilat, Israel will be visible.
 A series of 27 location markers will be displayed.
 To select a marker, click on it or its corresponding name on the leftmost menu.
 Upon doing so, the name of the location and an image of it (or an image closely related to its function) will display.
+The photo is sourced from Flickr using the location name as the search criterion; if no image can be found, a message to this effect will display in the InfoWindow.

 The locations can be filtered by their respective categories by using the dropdown on the leftmost menu.